JamesMenetrey/LatexCompendium/README.md

 ## Sources

 - The structure of this repository is based on the book "_Rédiger des documents de qualité avec LaTeX_", edited by [OpenClassrooms](https://openclassrooms.com/courses/redigez-des-documents-de-qualite-avec-latex).

+## Author

+This repository is maintained by Jämes Ménétrey (aka ZenLulz).
+All the contributions are covered by the MIT license.